 Start with the base, the lettuce greens.
 Although iceberg lettuce is an old standby, don’t rely on it alone.
 Add in some arugula, kale, shredded cabbage and spinach leaves to your salad to increase fiber, vitamins and minerals.

 Add in some fresh garden vegetables.
 Even if you don’t have a garden, the local farmer’s market is full of delicious fresh produce.
-Try adding in broccoli, radishes, cucumbers, beets, peppers, carrots, onion, mushrooms, radishes, radicchio, jicama, edamame cherry tomatoes and/or snap peas.
+Try adding in broccoli, radishes, cucumbers, beets, red cabbage, peppers, carrots, onion, mushrooms, radishes, radicchio, jicama, edamame cherry tomatoes and/or snap peas.

 Fresh herbs can add an unexpected punch of flavor to any salad!
 They are a great new addition to salad ingredients.
 If you have an herb garden, pick whatever is green and leafy and toss it in your salad.
 Parsley, oregano, cilantro, chives, basil, mint and lemon balm are all great ways to spruce up a salad!
 Don’t have an outdoor herb garden, try this idea: Indoor herb garden or grow some in a mason jar.